ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

     women = [Woman(i, n) for i in range(n)]
     return (men,women)
 {% endhighlight %}
 `nightIteration` does the bulk of the work - it implements the sequence of events that happens each night.
 The implementation is VERY inefficient due to the number of nested for loops - although I've decided to leave them in, since they capture the logic that's used in the algorithm itself, which will be useful when visualizing the algorithm in action.
-There's definitely a way to optimize this with matrix algebra - feel free to fork the repo if you're interested!
+There should be a way to optimize this with matrix algebra - feel free to fork the repo if you'd like to give it a try.
 {% highlight python %}
 def nightIteration(men_array, women_array):
     # Function for each night that passes